Why Interest Alone Is Not Enough

 Most agents stay too high level.

-“Buying a home.”
+"Buying a home."
+"Selling strategy."
+"Market education."

 These sound legitimate.
 But they hide the real friction.

-not knowing what offer will win
+Not knowing what offer will win

-being afraid of overpaying
+Being afraid of overpaying

-worrying their home will sit
+Worrying their home will sit

-feeling overwhelmed by inspections
+Feeling overwhelmed by inspections

-not understanding local price shifts
+Not understanding local price shifts

 Your job is to move one layer deeper.